 Will’s advice is thorough and comprehensive, and he always aims to be practical, realistic and attuned to the needs and expectations of his clients, whilst always seeking to achieve the best outcome reasonably possible.
 He is comfortable and confident in handling expert evidence in factually complex medical situations, and in dealing with medical experts in conference and in court.
 He strives to put clients at ease, and to always put them and their needs and interests at the centre of all of his work.

 He is scrupulous about completing work on time, and appreciates the importance of this to those who instruct him.

-- a tragic case involving negligent treatment of the Claimant’s infant son, leading to his death aged 6 weeks.
+A tragic case involving negligent treatment of the Claimant’s infant son, leading to his death aged 6 weeks.
 The claim is for psychiatric injury as a secondary victim, and raises interesting legal arguments about where the line is drawn in establishing liability in such claims.
-The claim is currently on-going; and
+The claim is currently on-going.

 Will has a particular interest in claims involving cross-border personal injury and travel law.

 He acts for both Claimants and Defendants in claims with an international or cross-border element to them in a number of areas, including: package travel claims, cross-border RTAs, Athens Convention, and aviation (e.g. “Denied Boarding” Regulations) claims.

 He has been instructed in a number of cases involving catastrophic injury following RTAs abroad, or with a cross-border element to them.